kmwtechnology/lucille/doc/site/content/en/docs/developer-guide/framework-benefits.md

 ---
-title: "What the Framework Handles"
+title: "What the Framework Gives You"
-weight: 30
+weight: 5
 date: 2025-06-09
 description: >
   What you are really getting when you adopt Lucille — the division of labor between framework and implementor.